 530 Beacon was designed by George A. Avery, architect, and built in 1908-1909 for Charles Henry Traiser and his wife, Annie D. (Butts) Traiser.
-They previously had lived in Newton.
-He is shown as the owner of 530 Beacon on the original building permit application, dated March 23, 1908, and on a separate permit application for construction of a garage at the rear of the property, dated August 12, 1908.
+He is shown as the owner on the original building permit application, dated March 23, 1908, and on a separate permit application for construction of a garage at the rear of the property, dated August 12, 1908.

 530 Beacon was the last single-family dwelling to be built on a previously vacant lot in the residential portion of the Back Bay.

-Charles Trasier was a cigar manufacturer and dealer in the firm founded by his father, Henry Traiser & Co.
+Charles Traiser was a cigar manufacturer and dealer in the firm founded by his father, Henry Traiser & Co.

 Annie Traiser died in February of 1913.
 Charles Traiser continued to live at 530 Beacon with their only child, Marion Jeannette Traiser.
 By the 1914-1915 winter season, they had been joined by his mother-in-law, Susan Angeline (Dunbar) Butts, the widow of James H. Butts.